TomH131/real-madrid-quiz/README.md

 Below the club crest there is an opening statement gives the user an idea of what to expect from the upcoming quiz.

 There is a start quiz button below which the user can click to begin the quiz.
-Once the button has been clicked the first quetion and answers will appear alongisde the score and the countdown timer which will begin counting down.
+Once the button has been clicked the first question and answers will appear alongisde the score and the countdown timer which will begin counting down.

 ![Opening statement](assets/images/opening-statement.png)